smartdevicelink/sdl_evolution/proposals/NNNN-webengine-projection-mode.md

 Independent of the app presentation type, the HMI will continue to provide system context information from the app.
 An application which uses the projection mode should continue to receive `OnHMIStatus` notifications and SDL Core will still be notified about event changes.

-Different to mobile app projection mode, in-vehicle apps won't be streaming video to the IVI, therefore the app and the library wouldn't listen for `OnHMIStatus.videoStreamingState` parameter to start presenting the app UI through the web rendering engine.
+Different to mobile app projection mode, in-vehicle apps won't be streaming video to the IVI, therefore the app and the library wouldn't listen for `OnHMIStatus.videoStreamingState` parameter to start presenting the app UI through the WebView.

 ## Potential downsides